 If you are already eating well but find you are skimping on your sleep, then time to reel yourself back in to a decent bedtime.
 Maybe you hate exercise – how can you start small with something that is fun?
 Could you put on some music and boogey in the privacy of your bedroom?

-And with that - a happy 2019 to you.
-May it be a year ahead filled with new vistas and pleasures that you'll unearth from your own inner being.
+And with that – a happy new year to you.
+May it be a year ahead filled with new vistas and pleasures that you’ll unearth from your own inner being.

 May you discover more of who you are this year and build your life in a way that nurtures you!

-If you enjoyed this article, sign up for my weekly newsletter - it goes out most weeks... and contains helpful tips for your wellness journey.
-In 2019 I will be sharing more mindset tips I am gleaning in the course I am taking.
+If you enjoyed this article, sign up for my newsletter – it goes out most weeks… and contains helpful tips for your wellness journey.